jacklule/DataViz-Syllabus/Syllabus.md

 In Lehigh's journalism major, you get all three.
 In Jour 24 Visual Communication, including this module, you get all three.

+In this module, you will learn principles of visual communication that have grounded the liberal arts for centuries.
+You will learn essential journalism skills, such as working with images and data.
+You will become familiar with new, but always evolving, digital tools

 ##The hole in your resume

 Many of us go into journalism because we want to tell stories.
 Data are not stories, we think.